Naom-Roads/naomi-tech-challenge-master/README.md

 <!-- Rack attack installed, initializer created and configuration to throttle based on specs above complete.
 Ran a test on postman and appears to be working --->

 - **Feature**: Allow the metrics machine to have a friendly name rather than just a uuid.
+(IN PROGRESS)

 - **Feature**: Add a new page with a view based on a single machine_id.
 List all of the metric categories for that machine and their values in a table.
 Update the main list to make the machine_ids clickable to go here.

 - **Feature**: Add a Search box to the header.
 This should be able to search full or partial machine_ids and list the results on a new page.

 Feel free to add any gems you'd like (e.g. RackAttack, React-rails, etc.) and add models (e.g. Machine).